My “black n white” album

 The result was “Woman,” a song where I finally got to work with Klaatu!

-Personally, I love John’s vocal, Dee’s solo, and Terry’s drum fills on the Fairlight!
+Personally, I love John’s vocal, Dee’s solo, and Terry’s live drum fills!

 When Dee called and told me that Terry had passed, I told him that I had just been listening to the “Everyday Everynight” demo!